Assessment, Consultation, Planning, Real-life Coaching, Training and More

-Transition is the complex process by which an adolescent or young adult masters the skills necessary to function competently in postsecondary life.
+Transition is the multi-faceted process by which an adolescent or young adult masters the skills necessary to function competently in postsecondary life.
 NESCA offers vision-driven and person-centered transition services that redefine transition as a process that both anticipates high school completion and extends beyond it.
-NESCA offers a comprehensive array of services designed to support the needs of students, families, schools, and professionals before, during, and after postsecondary transition.
+NESCA offers a comprehensive array of services designed to support the needs of students, families, schools and professionals before, during and after postsecondary transition.
 These services are coordinated by Kelley Challen, Ed.M., CAS, and provided by our Team of Transition Specialists in conjunction with our Clinical Staff.

 What We Offer:

 NESCA offers a wide range of transition assessment services, designed to identify and cultivate a student’s postsecondary living, social, learning and vocational goals, and to determine the students related strengths and needs.
 It is recommended that all families schedule a one-hour parent intake and consultation before beginning the transition assessment process.
 The ultimate aim of transition assessment is to identify skills and services necessary to ready the student for the transition from high school to the next phase of life.
 NESCA’s transition assessment services are designed to support the needs of students, families, schools and professionals.